addrummond/ibexfarm/docker/Readme.md

 You may wish to create an `example` user with an `example` experiment, so that the link on the homepage isn't broken.

+## Long startup times

+If you have a large set of existing experiments, you may find that the `ibexfarm-server` process takes a long time to start up.
+(It takes about 10 minutes on `spellout.net`.)
+This is due to a recursive `chown` executed in the entrypoint.
+After the server has been started for the first time, it is no longer necessary to run this command.
+You can set `IBEXFARM_dont_chown_data_volume=1` to prevent the `chown` from executing and reduce startup times.